 “Nice…nice to meet you.”

 They’d perfected their routine within a few weeks.
 Every morning they could spend one hour together before their monitors warned them of breaking curfew.
 Connie would often have to sprint to work while Brendan wandered to her small cube.
 The room was the same as every other.
 Furnished with only a bed, a microwave, and a small screen in the ceiling.
 She hadn’t turned hers on since meeting Connie.

 She would wake up a little early to meet up with Connie as he got off work.
 They would spend an hour together, just talking, before their monitors called them away.
 They tried not to talk about work, which was hard at first as it defined their lives, but they soon began asking more intimate questions.
 Learning each other’s quirks.
 The things that set them apart from the thousands of other workers that lived hidden in the city.
 Forced to their cubes when not working except for the trips in between.

-They found the cloud a few days after they noticed the citizens eyeing them.
-During the week, the park was usually empty, but on weekends a handful citizens decided to enjoy the small patch of nature.
-The only one within one hundred miles of the coast.
+They found the cloud a few days after they noticed the citizens using them.
+During the week, the park was usually empty, but on weekends a handful of citizens decided to enjoy the only small patch of nature within one hundred miles of the coast.
 The cloud was an older installment meant to increase use of the park.
 It was a novelty that died quickly, but it became their safe haven.
 They would rise into the cloud and sit for their stolen hour before returning to the ground and parting ways.

 “You could do it you know.”

 “Get off world.
 Find a life out there somewhere.”